vclaudiu/manual_testing_portofolio/README.md

 1.4 Test Design
 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are:

-The test cases with steps can be viewed here: test_cases.[Test cases.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11330880/Test.cases.pdf) pdf
+The test cases with steps can be viewed here: [Test cases.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11330880/Test.cases.pdf)

 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins:

 enter here what needs to be ready for the test execution to begin 1.6 Test Execution